-With funding from the U.S. Agency for International Development, Pact has helped Namibia to make huge strides in its fight against HIV and AIDS, mainly by strengthening Namibian institutions that provide HIV services and helping various local responders to coordinate their efforts.
+With funding from the U.S. Agency for International Development, Pact has helped Namibia to make marked strides in its fight against HIV and AIDS, mainly by strengthening Namibian institutions that provide HIV services and helping various local responders to coordinate their efforts.

 Pact's work in Namibia dates to 2006, when we began building the capacity of Namibian government ministries and community-based organizations.
-With Pact's help, local organizartions have strengthened their planning, budgeting and managerial capacity – all of which are helping them to make critical, lasting improvements in people's lives in this small nation.
+With Pact's help, local organizations have strengthened their planning, budgeting and managerial capacity – all of which are helping them to make critical, lasting improvements in people's lives in this small nation.